skrttboy420/hello-compute/README.md

 ## Get to know your app

 This starter kit changes the behavior of a website at the edge.
-Check out the <a href="https://glitchdotcom.github.io/compute-origin" target="_blank">origin version of the site</a>.
+The project includes a demo website for you to enhance in your Compute app.
+The origin website is inside the `origin` folder.

-In your codespace preview:
+In your codespace preview, try the functionality in both the origin and the Compute versions:

 * Try opening a page that doesn't exist: `/ohno`
 * Now try a page that the origin returns as JSON: `/data.json`